SAP-samples/teched2025-IN163/exercises/ex2/README.md

 <img width="1970" height="666" alt="image" src="https://github.com/user-attachments/assets/0eae798f-687c-4fe9-884c-4b0be15e620e" />

-Our Mapping is only triggered when QueueID != 12345.
-So let´s send another 2 Messages from Bruno with QueueID = 123456 and 2 more with QueueID = 67891
+Our Mapping is only triggered when QueueID **not** equals **12345**.
+So let´s send another 2 Messages from Bruno with QueueID equals **123456** and 2 more with QueueID equals **67891**

 <img width="2138" height="514" alt="image" src="https://github.com/user-attachments/assets/1a18236f-fd16-480f-9d38-c3715fd7a4a7" />

-You should see now fore each QueueID two Message with Status "Completed".
+You should see now fore each QueueID two Message with Status **Completed**.
 These are the Messages From the Client to AEM.
 Then there should be 1 Retry Message.
 This means AEM will try to push the message again in certain periods (defined in the Queue in AEM Broker Management).

 <img width="2250" height="967" alt="image" src="https://github.com/user-attachments/assets/a35eb534-e0c7-4062-b467-efd228a15dea" />